brendanneal12/ENPM809Y_RWA2/README.md

 Directory ID: pratkv.

 # Project Information
-Goal: Set up Abstract class MobileRobot and properly define an aggregate class, a composition class, and a set of drived classes.
+Goal: Set up Abstract class MobileRobot and properly define an aggregate class, a composition class, and a set of derived classes.

 Folder Names: doc, include, and src.